ESP32 Web Server in Arduino IDE: Control LEDs

-In this tutorial, we will learn to create a simple web server with ESP32 using Arduino IDE.
-This ESP32 web server controls GPIO pins or LEDs whenever it receives an HTTP GET request from a web client ( web browser).
-To access the web server, ESP32 should be connected with the same WiFi network to which your mobile or computer is connected.
+In this tutorial, we will learn to create a simple web server with ESP32 using Arduino IDE framework.
+It will host HTML and CSS files and serve them to clients whenever it receives an HTTP GET request from any web client ( web browser).
+We can use this ESP32 web server to control GPIO pins or LEDs.
+To access the web server, ESP32 should be connected to the same WiFi network to which your mobile or computer is connected and your web client application will run on the same device.

 ESP32 Web server demo